InsightsInsight - Employment & HR - POSTED: January 15 2020

 Is ethical veganism a philosophical belief protected in law?

-In a landmark case, an employment tribunal has ruled that ethical veganism is a philosophical belief.
+An employment tribunal has ruled that ethical veganism is a philosophical belief.
 In the case of Casamitjana v League Against Cruel Sports, a judge found that ethical veganism is a philosophical belief and should receive similar legal protections to religion in British workplaces.

 The new year often spurs a health kick for many people, including trying the popular campaign ‘Veganuary’.
 Combined with a growing acceptance of veganism, the employment tribunal’s ruling that ethical vegans are protected from less favourable treatment at work because of their belief could not be more topical.